Hunting is Low-Impact Tourism

 Setting Sustainable Quotas

 Once populations have been estimated, sustainable harvesting quotas can be set.
 Quotas are determined for local conditions, bearing in mind the carrying capacity of the local environment, and making allowances for the different uses of wildlife.
-At present quotas are issued by the Zimbabwe Parks and Wildlife Management Authority.
-In the long term, local communities could be trained and empowered to develop the capacity and experience to set their own quotas.
+At present quotas are issued by the Department of National Parks, although local communities are being trained and empowered to develop the capacity and experience to set their own quotas in the future.

 In order for hunting to be sustainable, the quota for each species must be based on offtake rates that take into account the population dynamics and use of the species in question.
 For example, a hunting quota of ten mature buffalo bulls is based on the assumption that every year ten young bulls will become mature enough to be categorised as trophy males.